-Spirit and Particle (third poetry collection and doctoral dissertation, recently defended.
+Still Life with Wonder (third poetry collection.
 This manuscript of poems contains elegiac work and poetry that addresses diverse global traumas, the fluidity of gender, the writing of renowned poets, and the vicissitudes of love and friendship, sometimes through the lens of rhetorical theory, particularly that of Plato and St. Augustine.
 The theme of “postmemory” is a frequent subtext in this collection: the identification that children of survivors of extreme collective and cultural trauma have with their parents’ experiences).

 Yizkor: Elegies for Vanished Towns (fourth poetry collection that will expand upon the genre of the elegy as a work of mourning for an individual’s death, allowing for the persistence in our daily lives of lamenting the fate of entire communities of anonymous people.
 The elegies in this collection will be in dialogue with and explore Yizkor books—hybrid Holocaust memorial texts that document the history of Eastern and Central European Jewish communities destroyed by the Nazis during World War II).